-Trails & Connectivity work group is tasked with championing public and private investments in trails and connectivity initiatives, and organizing and deploying the business community to support the Joplin Trails Coalition and increase usage of these amenities.
+Trails & Connectivity work group is tasked with championing public and private investments in trails and connectivity initiatives, and organizing and deploying the business community to support the Joplin Trails Coalition.

 The chamber organized and deploys the business community through these work groups to improve livability.
 These work groups are co-chaired by young professionals from YPN, but are open to the entire chamber membership to join and service